 Mental Health and Physical Health

-From loss of jobs, loss of health, and even the loss of support in their families and friends, these people just see so much hardship without reason.
-It’s no wonder that depression is a big problem among Lyme Disease patients.
+From the loss of jobs, loss of health, and even the loss of support in their families and friends, these people just see so much hardship without reason.
+It's no wonder that depression is a big problem among Lyme Disease patients.

 Robert Bransfield, MD, a psychiatrist in Red Bank, New Jersey even relates the illness to marital problems that can show up in domestic violence cases, child abuse, and how people lash out at other people.
 “Lyme disease is like an injury of the brain,” says Bransfield.
 “Patients are less able to think things through, and tend to act impulsively”